cosmiccaos/linux-keyboard-led-fix/README.md

 2. **NumLock Hardware Firmware Reset:**
    The low-cost microcontroller inside the keyboard resets the USB LED data bus (`sysfs` interface) whenever the `NumLock` key is toggled.
 This means any manual command (like `xset` or `setleds`) gets instantly overridden, turning off the lights as soon as `NumLock` is pressed.

----

 ## 💡 The Solution

 This repository provides a lightweight **Systemd LED Keeper Daemon** that operates beneath the desktop environment by monitoring the Linux kernel's LED interface (`/sys/class/leds/input*::scrolllock/brightness`) directly.

 The service checks the Scroll Lock LED state in real-time (every 200ms).
-When `NumLock` turns off the illumination, the daemon automatically forces the LED brightness back to `1` (ON) in milliseconds—completely seamlessly to the user.
+When `NumLock` turns off the illumination, the daemon automatically forces the LED brightness back to `1` (ON) in milliseconds—completely seamlessly to the user:
+- No need to enter `sudo` passwords.
+- Desktop environment and window manager independent.
+- Prevents `NumLock` from ever disabling the backlight again.

+***How to set-up:***
 ## 1. Single-command installation:

 ```